pantheon-systems/documentation/source/_docs/getting-support.md

 All users of the platform can receive customer service and support for non-site-related questions via any available medium regardless of account type.

 ## Real Time Chat Support
 Start a chat with our Support Team to ask questions or request assistance on issues within our [scope of support](#scope-of-support).
-This support feature is available to all users and sites across all plans, including Free.
+This support feature is available to all users and sites across all plans, including Sandbox.

 1. From your Site or User Dashboard, click **Support**.
 2. Click **Launch Chat**, then click **New Conversation**.